simdjson/simdjson/doc/basics.md

 General Direct Access to the Raw JSON String
 --------------------------------
 If your value is a string, the `raw_json_string` you with `get_raw_json_string()` gives you direct access to the unprocessed string.
-The simdjson library allows you to have access to the raw underlying JSON more generally.
+But the simdjson library allows you to have access to the raw underlying JSON more generally, not just for strings.

 The simdjson library makes explicit assumptions about types.
 For examples, numbers must be integers (up to 64-bit integers) or binary64 floating-point numbers.
 Some users